Air3 Radio

 Air3 Radio is the student radio station of the University of Stirling.
-Air3 Radio broadcasts a full schedule during normal semester dates (September - December and February - May) and a limited number of shows within holiday and exam periods.
+Air3 Radio broadcasts a full schedule during normal semester dates (September - December and February - May) and a limited number of shows during holiday and exam periods.

 The station currently has shows running from 07:00 - 03:00, 7 days a week.

 History

-Radio Airthrey was set up in the early 1970s as Scotland's first campus-based student radio station.
-The station was later rebranded as 'Air3 1350' and most recently 'Air3 Radio' reflecting the change in technology and broadcasting technique.
+University Radio Airthrey (URA) was set up in the early 1970s as Scotland's first campus-based student radio station.
+The station was rebranded as Air3 1350 in 2001 after they received their AM radio transmitter, and most recently Air3 Radio reflecting the change in technology and broadcasting technique.
 The student radio station was a highly recommended club for University of Stirling Students.
-However, once the COVID-19 pandemic began memberships were in short supply.
-In May of 2022, a new committee began making preparations to revitalize the society from the ground up in its first redevelopment since 2009.
+However, once the COVID-19 pandemic began, memberships were in short supply.
+In May 2022, a new committee started to revitalise the society from the ground up in its first redevelopment since 2009, and, as of 2026, the station's membership numbers have grown to almost 50.

 Committee

 Air3 Radio is made up of almost 170 members and contributors.
-Throughout the year they present shows, produce live broadcast and sessions, interview bands, and create features to educate and inform the public and students alike.
+Throughout the year, they present shows, produce live broadcasts and sessions, interview bands, and create features to educate and inform the public and students alike.

-There is a strong music team that deals with all aspects of label communication and processes, reviews, playlists and gives feedback to musicians both signed and unsigned from all over the world.
+There is a strong music team that handles all aspects of label communication and processes, reviews, and playlists, and provides feedback to musicians, both signed and unsigned, from all over the world.

 In keeping with the University of Stirling Student Union Constitution, the Air3 Radio Society is run by an elected committee.

-The current station manager is Maisie Mackay Smith.
+The 2023-2025 station manager was Maisie Mackay Smith.
+The 2025-current station manager is Millie-Ann McMinn.

 Past members

-Many members of Air3 have gone on to have successful careers within radio and the wider creative media industries, they include:
+Many members of Air3 have gone on to have successful careers within radio and the wider creative media industries, including: